Keerthanavaishnav/Helmet_Detection_CNN/README.md

 - Wearing Helmet
 - Not Wearing Helmet

-The dataset is included in this repository under the `dataset` folder.
+The dataset is included in this repository under the `Dataset` folder.

+Note: A sample of the dataset is included in this repository.
+The complete dataset used for training contained 300 images of each class.

 ## Project Workflow